sebastianludwig/blog/_posts/2018-07-16-debugging-ios-named-colors.md

 Breakpoint 3: where = UIKit`-[UILabel setBackgroundColor:], address = 0x0000000109a9cc98
 ```

-Note:  Stuff in backticks is evalueted before the rest of the expression.
+Note:  Stuff in backticks is evaluated before the rest of the expression.
 Here it returns the memory address of the label.

 Next, let's hit continue and see what happens.
 Sure enough the breakpoint is triggered - time to poke around a little bit: